Skin Care

 About Katie Novotny, MSN, RN, CNP

 Katie Novotny is a Cleveland native who has specialized in the field of dermatology since 1996.
-She started her career as a Medical Assistant before becoming a Registered Nurse, and is now working for Apex Dermatology as a Certified Nurse Practitioner.
+She started her career as a Medical Assistant before becoming a Registered Nurse, and is now working for Apex Skin as a Certified Nurse Practitioner.

 Katie’s interests include general adult and pediatric dermatology, and she specializes in treating common skin problems such as acne, eczema, rosacea and warts.